tuck182/py-kodi-remote-controller/README.md

 The integration with [echonest][echonest] has been introduced with the version 0.2.
 Echonest is the recommendation engine that powers Spotify.
 This feature will allow you to create instantly smart playlists, tailored to your tastes.
 Read [this blog post][variogr.am] to learn more about echonest and how it works.

+**UPDATE:** as announced on the Echonest developer portal, the Echonest API is discontinued as of May 31st 2016.
+The service is moved to the Spotify Web API.
+The recommendation features of PyKodi are therefore currently broken.

 ## Installation and setup

 ### Enable JSON-RPC in Kodi